 National Business Valuation Services, Inc. offers a wide range of business valuation services for a variety of purposes nationwide.
 The following is an overview of the services offered:

 Buy-Sell Transactions help define the value for buying and selling of a business or professional practice.
 They are beneficial in establishing value for a partial sale or purchase of an ownership interest.
-Our valuations describe, when requested, the anticipated transaction deal terms (e.g. normal down payment, seller financing, contingent earn-outs, and justified bank financing in the current marketplace).
-We are one of the few valuation firms who have the transaction experience and national network to provide this market-based, timely information.
+Our valuations describe, when requested, the anticipated transaction deal terms (e.g. normal down payment, seller financing, contingent earn-outs, justified bank financing, and Justification of Purchases (JOP) in the current marketplace) that have the transaction experience and national network to provide this market-based, timely information.
+We are one of the few valuation firms whose principal has actually sold/brokered businesses, i.e., who has had real-world transaction experiences, and who has a national network of business brokers to provide real-time, market-based due diligence.

 ESTATE AND GIFT TAX: